ciur/papermerge/README.md

 ## Repositories

-This repository is meta-repository - which means that source code of the application is not here. **This repository is used to track the existence, status and its issues.** As the application grew it was necessary to split it into multiple repositories and in same time move new repositories under [Papermerge Github Organization](https://github.com/papermerge).
+This repository is meta-repository - which means that source code of the application is not here. **This repository is used to track project's existence, status and its issues.** As the application grew it was necessary to split it into multiple repositories and in same time move new repositories under [Papermerge Github Organization](https://github.com/papermerge).